» Posts Tagged ‘manchild’

 I wrote recently about finishing the screenplay for my feature MANCHILD (for now… ), but it’s been a while since I talked about what else is going on in the trenches of first-time feature filmmaking.
 The title of the post gives it away: we’re making a short.
 Why are we doing this?
 And why do I think this strategy makes a lot of sense for other first-time feature directors?
 Because there are millions of people with a screenplay, all trying to figure out how to get from here (words on a page) to there (actual finished movie).
 If your goal seems impossibly far off, that’s when it’s time to bite off a smaller chunk and show what you’re capable of.
 More »

-A few months ago I finished the screenplay for my feature MANCHILD (for now, at least, until we move to the next stage and start making changes for talent/locations/budget/etc).
+A few months ago I finished the screenplay for my feature MANCHILD (for now, at least).
 I’ll have more updates on the project soon, but suffice to say there’s been a long rewriting process since I ran my Kickstarter campaign over a year ago.
 And while this wasn’t the first screenplay I’ve written, it’s certainly the best, and the one on which I’ve worked the longest and hardest.
 Over the past two years, here are the things that have helped my screenwriting process.
 More »

 First of all, I want to start this post off by saying I have a tremendous amount of respect for Lucas McNelly.
 Not just because of the articles he’s written for numerous websites, but also his A Year Without Rent project in which he traveled to work on indie films for free for a year, as well his free VODO film Blanc de Blanc (I haven’t had a chance to see his other work yet).
 As someone who did my own year without rent, I feel an affinity for Lucas despite never having met him, and I think he’s great for the indie film community.
 Lucas, this is not a personal attack on you by any means, and I’d love to get a beer with you at some point should we ever find ourselves in the same city or at the same festival.
 HOWEVER, I want to take this opportunity to talk about Lucas’s criticisms of some Kickstarter campaigns — mine included — and how I believe attitude and criticism affects creativity and productivity.
 I’ll also talk about the rise of the professional crowdfunding consultant.
 This is going to be a long, rambling post with a high risk of TL;DR — don’t say I didn’t warn you.
 More »